DenisMal00/smart-inventory-monitor/README.md

 > **Live Demo:** [inventory-monitor-denis.duckdns.org](http://inventory-monitor-denis.duckdns.org:8000/)
 > *(Note: This is an on-demand environment.
 If the link is unreachable, it is likely offline to optimize AWS infrastructure costs.)*

-**Smart Inventory Monitor** is a computer vision solution designed to automate stock counting in logistics environments.
+**Smart Inventory Monitor** is a **Cloud-Native** computer vision solution designed to automate stock counting in logistics environments.
 By leveraging a quantized **YOLOv8 nano** model, the system tracks package counts in real-time, providing a reliable and automated alternative to manual inventory checks.

 The system is specifically optimized for **monitoring stationary depots**.
 This focus on inventory state allows the architecture to remain lightweight and cost-effective, supporting a stable throughput of up to **2 FPS (Frames Per Second)**, a practical frequency that ensures accurate tracking for static stock while keeping cloud infrastructure overhead to a minimum.